betsyjwolf/evidence-maps/README.md

 ## What's Included Here

 This folder includes the dataset analyzed for this paper as well as the graphics published in the paper.
-The full paper can be found at  ADD.
+The full paper can be found at  ....

 ## License to Use These Data